 You can also find the famous Robot Restaurant here as well - basically a bunch of scantily clad women dancing and operating robots.
-Yes, you read that right!
 They have a huge size robot and it is controllable.
-I'm sure it will be one of the most unique things you will ever see!

-You will be amazed at what these world famous Shinjuku areas look like.
-Sometimes it just feel so surreal, the mixture of modernization with the old.
-The photos I have included will give you a glimpse at how it looks!
+You will be amazed at what these world famous Shinjuku areas look like, a mixture of modernization with the old.